wlh18/html-css-1/README.md

 1. Allow other elements to sit to their left and right
 1. Respect top and bottom margins and padding
 1. Respect height and width

+HTML elements are not given `display: inline-block` by default.
+Inline-block can only be manually defined.
 </details>

 ### Tag Attributes

-Attributes are used in HTML to provide extra information to a tag.
-All tags can have attributes and will always be placed in the opening or start tag.
+Attributes are used in HTML to provide extra information or features to a tag.
+All tags can have attributes, and attributes should always be placed in the opening tag.

 Basic Syntax for an attribute: